corispade/PyBer_Analysis/README.md

 ## Process:
-STEP 1: Using the provided csv files to create a ride-sharing summary DataFrame by city type.
+STEP 1: Use the provided csv files to create a ride-sharing summary DataFrame by city type.
 To do this, we found the below data:
-1. Find Total Rides by City Type
+1. Total Rides by City Type
-2. Find Total Drivers by City Type
+2. Total Drivers by City Type
-3. Find Total Amount of Fares by City Type
+3. Total Fares by City Type
-4. Find Average Fare per Ride by City Type
+4. Average Fare per Ride by City Type
-5. Find Average Fare per Driver by City Type
+5. Average Fare per Driver by City Type

 STEP 2: Using the ride-sharing summary DataFrame, we created a multiple-line chart of total fares for each city type:
-1. Founnd total fares for each type of city by the date
+1. Found total fares for each type of city by the date
-2. Used a sample of ride sharing data for January 2019 through April 2019 for our line chart
+2. Used a sample of ride sharing data for January 2019 through April 2019 for our multiple-line chart
-3. Created a line chart to visualize Total Fare by City Type data
+3. Created a multiple-line chart to visualize Total Fare by City Type data

 ## Resources: